loosenthedark/strikeforce/README.md

 * Font Awesome 'futbol' icon SVG used as background-image in custom iOS-style switch [with permission](https://fontawesome.com/license).
 No changes were made to the file's source code.

 * Pure CSS custom switch built using tips and code blocks from [Martin Haubek](https://haubek.github.io/custom-switch/) and retrieved from [this article](https://www.cssscript.com/ios-style-switches-bootstrap-4/)

+* Not happy with settling for a page refresh (`location.reload()`) workaround when unchecking leaderboards custom toggler switch - will look to rectify this at some point in the future

+* The TransferMarket API applies a rate limit of 5 requests per second, which prevented me from making calls to it in order to populate my StrikeValue tables (for both individual scorers and clubs).
+Instead, I had to manually log scorer and squad values in my local .json files and retrieve the relevant data from there to load these tables, which proved to be quite time-consuming.